espocrm/documentation/docs/administration/bpm.md

 Available at Administration > Flowcharts.
 It also can be added as a tab on the navigation panel.

-Flowcharts are intended for business processes modeling.
+Flowcharts are intended for modeling business processes.
 An administrator can create and edit flowcharts.
 Regular users can only view flowcharts.

 Every flowchart has its specific entity type (specified by the *Target Type* field).
 The flowchart determines execution of future process instances.
 It comprises flowchart elements and connections between elements.